Florentine Rost van Tonningen: Post-war period

 Until her death in 2007, Rost van Tonningen-Heubel received a modest widow's pension from the Dutch state, as her husband had once been a member of parliament.
 This caused much commotion when it became known in 1986.
 After a hearing in the Lower House, she retained this pension.
 In 2000, the "Black Widow" appeared in the VARA television program The Black Sheep.
 In her interview, the 85-year-old widow defended herself so fiercely that VARA considered dropping the broadcast.
 She planned to move from her villa to an apartment in nearby Arnhem, but legal objections prevented her from doing so.
 Shortly afterwards, she sought asylum in Belgium, claiming that her life had become impossible in the Netherlands.
 Until her death, she defended the ideas of Nazism.

 Death

 Florentine Rost van Tonningen-Heubel died of old age on 24 March 2007 in her home in Waasmunster, at the age of 92.
 She was survived by her three sons and twelve grandchildren.
 A week later, she was buried in Rheden.
 As early as 1996, she had bought a gravesite and a headstone with her name, date of birth and the inscription, "The truth makes free".
-The site is controversial, and local residents fear that the grave could become an attraction for right wing extremists.
-The municipality of Rheden locked down the area at the moment of her funeral, as there were many concerns the funeral would attract many right wing extremists.
+The site is controversial, and local residents fear that the grave could become an attraction for many right wing extremists.
+This concern prompted the municipality of Rheden to lock down the area at the time of her funeral.

 One of her sons, Egbert (Ebbe) Rost van Tonningen, published a memoir in 2012 about his childhood, In Niemandsland ("In no man's land").